bruefire/ComfyUI-SeqImageLoader/readme.md

 ### About "VideoFrameExtractor" Node
 Instead of specifying a directory containing frames, you specify a video file.
 Currently, only mp4 format is supported.
 Otherwise, it is the same as the SequentialImageLoader Node.
+(I used [getVideoFrames.js](https://github.com/josephrocca/getVideoFrames.js) for extracting frames from MP4)

 ### About the Mask Editor
 1. After loading the frames, right-click the node and select "Open In MaskEditor".